Academic Overview

 This subject makes the classical world accessible to all, since no knowledge of the Greek or Latin languages is required.
 The GCSE offers pupils the chance to expand their knowledge of the ancient world beyond the usual scope of Greece and Italy (although Athens and Rome are both still studied) through modules on the Persian kings of the 6th and 5th centuries BC and Egypt under Cleopatra.
 The course is interdisciplinary in nature, as pupils develop their evaluative and analytical skills through studying documentary, literary and material culture sources.

-Latin, Greek and Classical Civilisation are all studied as separate subjects at A Level.
+Latin, Greek and Ancient History are all studied as separate subjects at A Level.
 They test similar skills as GCSE, but in greater depth and complexity.

-Recent activities outside the classroom have included a trip to Rome, to the Fitzwilliam Museum and Cambridge Museum of Classical Archaeology and to the theatre to see Greek tragedies performed.
+Recent activities outside the classroom have included trips to Rome and Greece, to the Fitzwilliam Museum and Cambridge Museum of Classical Archaeology and to the theatre to see Greek tragedies performed.

 Candidates sit three papers: Language, Prose Literature and Verse Literature.